About

 Board of Directors' Meetings

 1. Regular meetings.
-Regular meetings of the Board of Directors shall be held at least two times a year at the call of the Chair at such time and place as determined by the Chair, in consultation with the President and Chief Executive Officer.
-The President and Chief Executive Officer shall provide at least 30 days’ notice of the time and place of regular meetings.
+Regular meetings of the Board of Directors shall be held at least two (2) times a year at the call of the Chair at such time and place as determined by the Chair, in consultation with the President and Chief Executive Officer.
+The President and Chief Executive Officer shall provide at least thirty (30) days’ notice of the time and place of regular meetings.

 3. Quorum.
 A majority of the members of the Board shall constitute a quorum.